Holy Gospel of Jesus Christ according to Saint Matthew 18,21-35

 So will my heavenly Father do to you, unless each of you forgives his brother from his heart.”

-Do not be miserable with your brother since we have been forgiven
+Don’t be miserable with your brother when you’ve already been forgiven by God

-God bless you in the name of the Father, of the Son and of the Holy Spirit.
+May God bless you in the name of the Father, the Son, and the Holy Spirit !
+Take care.